kayaking with a view of the mountains

 The Basics

 How do inflatable kayaks perform? - Initially, we thought inflatable kayaks wouldn’t perform as well as conventional hard shell kayaks, but some surprisingly perform just as well.
 That is only applicable to the best inflatable kayaks though.
 Some low-end models tend to move slower on the water, which may come as no surprise.
+If you want to understand what separates high-performance inflatables from basic ones, our drop-stitch explainer is a good place to start.

 Will they puncture or fall apart? - No. The best inflatable kayaks are incredibly durable, some using 1,000 denier (density) plus material, similar materials to those used in rescue boats.
 Cheaper models though can be made of pool toy like materials (for instance, thinner vinyl), so we’d personally prefer to avoid those.